A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Multidimensional scaling and Isomap

 \subsection{Isomap}

-Isomap works by creating a graph structure, based upon high-dimensional data, that estimates the intrinsic geometry of the manifold.
-The graph structure used by Isomap can be parameterized in multiple ways, but herein we focus on the parameter $\delta$ which measures the number of \emph{nearest neighbors} to a given point \cite{agarwal1999geometric}.
+Isomap creates a graph structure, based upon high-dimensional data, that estimates the intrinsic geometry of the manifold.
+The graph structure created by Isomap can be parameterized in multiple ways, but herein we focus on the parameter $\delta$ which measures the number of \emph{nearest neighbors} to a given point \cite{agarwal1999geometric}.
 The nearest neighbor collection for each point is transformed into a graph structure by treating points as graph nodes and connecting each pair of nearest neighbors by an edge having the weight equal to the Euclidean distance between the two points.
 Given such a graph, the distance between any two points is measured as the \emph{shortest path distance in the graph}, which is commonly called the \emph{geodesic distance}.

-The geodesic distance between any two points in the data can be computed in many ways, including Dijkstra's algorithm \cite{dijkstra1959note}.
-We employ Floyd's algorithm \cite{floyd1962algorithm} for this task as it computes the shortest paths between all pairs of nodes in one batch, and is more efficient than Dijkstra's algorithm in this case.
+The geodesic distance between any two points in the data can be computed in many ways, including Dijkstra's algorithm \cite{dijkstra1959note}, one that the original Isomap used.
+Dijkstra's algorithm, having computational complexity of $\mathcal{O}(n^2)$ when used for adjacency matrices, computes the shortest path between two pairs of points at a time \cite{ray2012graph}.
+Since our dataset has $n(n-1)/2$ distinct pairs of points (we make combinations of 2 points out of $n$ points), the total complexity of the Dijkstra's algorithm is $\mathcal{O}(n^4/2)$, [$\mathcal{O}(n^3(n-1)/2) \approx \mathcal{O}(n^4/2)$].
+However, Floyd's algorithm \cite{floyd1962algorithm} computes shortest paths between all pairs of points in one batch with the computational complexity of $\mathcal{O}(n^3)$ \cite{ray2012graph}, which is more efficient than utilizing Dijkstra's algorithm.
+Thus, we replace Dijkstra's algorithm in Isomap with Floyd's algorithm.

 As in MDS, we first formulate the doubly centered matrix $\bs{S}$ from the squared geodesic distance matrix using Eqn.~(\ref{eqn:double_centering}).
-Here, the doubly centered matrix is not necessarily positive semidefinite as we \emph{approximate} the true geodesic distance matrix by the shortest graph distance \cite{lee2007nonlinear}.
-Thus, the eigenvalue decomposition of the $\bs{S}$ matrix might produce negative eigenvalues and Eqn.~(\ref{eqn:latent_var}) does not hold in this case.
-To overcome this problem, it is standard to perform the SVD over the Gram matrix $\bs{S}$ as
+The doubly centered matrix here is not necessarily SPD as we \emph{approximate} the true geodesic distance matrix by the shortest graph distance \cite{lee2007nonlinearb}.
+In fact, our computational process uses several numerical approximations that might also cause $\bs{S}$ to deviate from being SPD.
+Thus, the eigenvalue decomposition of matrix $\bs{S}$ might produce negative eigenvalues and Eqn.~(\ref{eqn:latent_var}) does not hold in this case.
+To overcome this problem, it is the standard to perform the SVD over the Gram matrix $\bs{S}$ as